 Bard Hernia Mesh Design Defects

+Bard’s hernia mesh products use medical-grade polypropylene, a plastic that can degrade inside the human body.
+The mesh may shrink, harden, and become brittle after implantation.
 The shrinking mesh may buckle, fold, or warp out of its intended shape.
 The Bard 3DMax mesh, pre-shaped for the groin, may lose its shape and fold over after implantation.
 This folding causes the mesh to ball up or migrate, requiring removal surgery.

-Bard marketed design “innovations” that created new failure modes.
+Bard marketed design innovations that created new failure modes.
 Bard’s meshes had rough, cut edges that could fray.
 Bard developed products with sealed or stitched outer rims to create a smooth edge.
 These stitched rims reportedly detach or unravel, leaving sharp, frayed edges that can cause injury inside patients.

 In inguinal hernia repairs, cases have shown mesh migration into the spermatic cords of men, entangling critical groin structures.
 Surgical removal has sometimes resulted in testicular removal (orchiectomy).
+The Composix Kugel Patch had a memory recoil ring prone to breaking; Bard’s Kugel mesh was recalled in 2005 after patients suffered bowel perforations from broken ring pieces.

 Polypropylene mesh can also induce chronic inflammation and scar tissue, leading to the mesh becoming embedded in organs.
 This can lead to organ damage, fistula formation, or infection.